ophusgroup/interactive-prism/05_scattering_matrix.md

 Once we have defined functions for creating a matrix representation of the material, the S matrix, and of the particular probe position, the weightings, we can reduce the creation of one STEM position measurement to the multiplication of a new weighting with the S matrix we have created.

 :::{figure} ./figures/si_probe_ex.png
-:name: Probe after propogating through sample
+:name: Probe after propagating through sample
-:alt: Probe after propogating through sample
+:alt: Probe after propagating through sample
 :align: center
-Probe after propogating through sample
+Probe after propagating through sample
 :::